Ayush-panchal2004/YANTRA-Yoked-AI-Native-Theoretical-Research-Apparatus/README.md

 [![Watch the video](https://img.youtube.com/vi/Ls_KQK6nVvQ/maxresdefault.jpg)](https://youtu.be/Ls_KQK6nVvQ)

-yantra (the repository name as found in package.json) is the codebase for YANTRA — the unified, multimodal "Operating System for Science".
+YANTRA — the unified, multimodal "Operating System for Science".
 YANTRA is designed to eliminate tool fragmentation in research by providing a single integrated environment where human intention is yoked to a suite of specialized AI agents, live execution environments, and rich authoring tools.

-This README combines the project vision captured in Google AI Studio notes and the agent architecture defined in Grok, and maps it to the files and scripts present in this repository.

 Core philosophy
 ---------------